 When: During Museum hours, 10 a.m.-5 p.m.

-Where: Outside Auditorium Lobby inside the National WWI Museum and Memorial
+Where: Outside Auditorium Lobby

-Vintage Military Vehicle Display
+Military Vehicle Display

-When: Saturday, May 27 – Sunday, May 28
+When: Saturday, May 24 – Sunday, May 25

-Where: National WWI Museum and Memorial, Southeast Lawn
+Where: Southeast Lawn

-The Military Vehicle Preservation Association (MVPA) will display vintage military vehicles from World War I, World War II, Korean War and Operation Desert Storm.
+What: The Military Vehicle Preservation Association (MVPA) will display vintage military vehicles from World War I, World War II, Korean War and Operation Desert Storm.
 MVPA members will be available to answer questions about their collection.
 Availability subject to weather.
 FREE to the public.

 Vietnam Era Bell UH-1 Iroquois “Huey” Helicopter Display

-When: Friday, May 26 – Monday, May 29
+When: Saturday, May 24 – Sunday, May 25

-The Vietnam Veterans of America Chapter #243 will provide an iconic Bell UH-1 Iroquois “Huey” helicopter for people to climb aboard and inspect.
+What: The Vietnam Veterans of America Chapter #243 will provide an iconic Bell UH-1 Iroquois “Huey” helicopter for people to climb aboard and inspect.
 FREE to the public.

 Memorial Day Ceremony

-When: Monday, May 29, 10 a.m.
+When: Monday, May 26, 10 a.m.

-A formal public program to include remarks from dignitaries and a keynote address from Lieutenant General Larry Jordan.
+What: A formal public program to include remarks from dignitaries and a keynote address from Major General (Ret.)
+William Razz Waff.
+He served for 39 years in the United States Army and Army Reserve and retired as Department of the Army Deputy G1 and Chairman of the Army Reserve Forces Policy Committee.
 ASL interpretation will be provided for the ceremony.
-FREE to the public.
+FREE to the public | Onsite and online

 Memorial Day Bell Tolling Ceremony

-When: Monday, May 29, Noon
+When: Monday, May 26, Noon

-We commemorate those who made the ultimate sacrifice with a bell tolling ceremony featuring a presentation of colors, a wreath laying and a moving reading.
+What: We commemorate those who made the ultimate sacrifice with a bell tolling ceremony featuring a presentation of colors, a wreath laying and a moving reading.
 It was also tolled 11 times at 11 a.m. on Nov.
 11, 1926 during the dedication ceremony of the Liberty Memorial and again on Nov.
 11, 2018 to commemorate the centennial of the WWI armistice.
 FREE to the public.

-Walk of Honor Dedication and AVTT Vietnam Wall Closing Ceremony
+Walk of Honor Dedication

-When: Monday, May 29, 2 p.m.
+When: Monday, May 26, 2 p.m.

 Where: Auditorium